 If you want to start off with a $20 signup bonus, you’ll want to follow this order of opening up these cards:

 - First, sign up for a regular Netspend card, fund it, and snag a $20 bonus.
 If you use my sign up link, you’ll get a $20 bonus once you deposit $40 or more (note, I’ll also receive $20 as a referral bonus).
 Make sure that the code 1450481187 is in the Referral Code section of the sign-up form in order to qualify for the $20 bonus.
-The process of opening up a Netspend card is pretty much the same as with Insight and you can read more about how to set up your Netspend cards here.
-After you’ve done this, you’ll be able to put away $1,000 earning 5% interest.
+The process of opening up a Netspend card is almost exactly the same as with Insight and you can read more about how to set up your Netspend cards here.
+After you’ve completed this step, you’ll be able to put away $1,000 earning 5% interest.

 - Second, use your Netspend referral code and refer your spouse or partner to Netspend.
-If you do that, you’ll get another $20 referral bonus and your spouse will get a $20 signup bonus.
+If you do that, you’ll get a $20 referral bonus for referring your spouse and your spouse will get a $20 signup bonus.
 Altogether, that’s a cool $60 for opening up two Netspend accounts ($40 for you and $20 for your spouse).
 You’ll now have a total of $2,000 earning 5% interest.

 - Third, open up all of the Insight Cards you can.
 You should be able to open up a minimum of two Insight cards per person and possibly as many as four per person.
 Make sure to take it one at a time (i.e. open up one card first before opening up the next card).
+You shouldn’t have any trouble opening up your first Insight card, but check the troubleshooting section of this post if you find yourself having trouble getting your second or third card.
 If you’ve managed to open up all of the Insight cards you can, you should now be able to save a total of $42,000 earning 5% interest.